Campanian vase painting

 Medea killing one of her children; neck amphora by the Ixion painter, circa 330 BC.
 Paris: Louvre.

 The first group is represented by the Kassandra Painter from Capua, still under Sicilian influence, especially by the Chessboard Painter.
 He was followed by the workshop of the Parrish Painter and that of the Laghetto Painter and the Caivano Painter, who were influenced by Paestan vase painting.
 Large vases by these workshops usually bore mythological motifs.
 Their work is characterised by a preference for satyr figures with thyrsos, depictions of heads (normally below the handles of hydriai), decorative borders of garments, and the frequent use of additional white, red and yellow.
 The Laghetto and Caivano Painters appear to have moved to Paestum later.
 The last representative of this manufacture was the Ixion Painter.

 The AV Group and the Capua Painter also had their workshop in Capua.
-Tjis manufacture, too, appears to have been founded by emigrants from Sicily.
+This manufacture, too, appears to have been founded by emigrants from Sicily.
 Of particular importance is the Whiteface-Frignano Painter, one of the first in this group.
 His typical characteristic is the use of additional white paint to depict the faces of women.
 This group favoured domestic scenes, women and warriors.
 Multiple figures are rare, usually there is only one figure each on the front and back of the vase, sometimes only the head.
 Garments are usually drawn casually.

 The workshop in Cumae was founded very late.
 After 350 BC, its founder, the CA Painter and his collaborators and successors worked there.
 The CA Painter is considered as the outstanding artist of his group, or even of Campanian vase painting as a whole.
 From 330 onwards, a strong Apulian influence is visible.
 The most common motifs are naiskos and grave scenes, dionysiac scenes and symposia.
 Depictions of bejewelled female heads are also common.
 The CA painter was polychrome but tended to use much white for architecture and female figures.
 His successors, the CB Painter and CC Painter were not fully able to maintain his quality, leading to a rapid demise, terminating with the end of Campanian vase painting around 300 BC.